jeffeehsiung/Artificial_Nerual_Networks_Exo/lab4_report.md

     \Delta W = \alpha (E_{P_{data}}[vh^T] - E_{P_T}[vh^T])
     $
     where $ P_T $ is the distribution obtained after running a Gibbs sampler for $ T $ steps.

-    This alternative objective function, known as the pseudo-likelihood, is used to approximate the log-likelihood of the data, and is defined as
+    - This alternative objective function, known as the pseudo-likelihood, is used to approximate the log-likelihood of the data, and is defined as
     $
     \log P(v_i|v_{-i}; \theta) = \sum_i \log P(v_i|v_{-i}; \theta)
     $
     where $ v_{-i} $ denotes the visible units excluding the $ i $-th unit.

-    - **Consequence**: The pseudo-likelihood training algorithm simplifies the computation of the log-likelihood, avoiding the intractable calculation of the partition function $ Z(\theta) $, and focuses on the local dependencies between the visible units, rather than the global structure of the data.
+    - The pseudo-likelihood training algorithm simplifies the computation of the log-likelihood, avoiding the intractable calculation of the partition function $ Z(\theta) $, and focuses on the local dependencies between the visible units, rather than the global structure of the data.
 This allows for more efficient training, but at the cost of an approximation that might not capture all dependencies in the data as accurately as the true likelihood.

 ### Q2.
 What is the role of the number of components, learning rate and and number of iterations on the performance?
 You can also evaluate the effect it visually by reconstructing unseen test images.